lilaspourpre/acl-2020/_pages/sponsors/list.md

     title: "HSE"
 ---

-AIST 2026 is grateful to all its sponsors, who are listed below.
+AIST 2026 is grateful to all its supporters, who are listed below.

 <div style="max-width: 300px; margin: 0 auto;">
   <div class="page__content">